Taskfore/STTS-Server/README.md

 This server is your gateway to leveraging Chatterbox's TTS capabilities seamlessly, with enhanced stability, voice consistency, and large text support for plain text inputs.

+> 🆕 **New Library Integration (v2.1.0)**: Enhanced with adapter patterns, middleware pipeline, and comprehensive monitoring.
+See the [📚 Library Integration Documentation](#-library-integration-documentation) section below for details.

 ## ✨ Key Features of This Server

 **🔥 Live Demo Available:**